 First night in Siem Reap: I met up with some crazy friends which is the fruit of Tinder and Couchsurfing contacts.
 Most of us just arrived that same night so I felt the urge to gather everyone for dinner as I can transform into a real monster when I am hungry.

 When I thought it was all about happiness, a young woman who appears to be ‘fanning’ the menu welcomed us with a not so big smile.
 She’s grumpy and won’t definitely pass as a happy pizza endorser.

 What makes this pizza so happy?

 None of us knew how to order the happy pizza because it wasn’t on the menu.
 Neither of us wanted to ask.
 In the brief time that I was in Siem Reap, I had noticed that it wasn’t like Morocco that you can see everyone smoking hashish in the streets.

 I took the lead again and finally had the courage to say “happy pizza” in broken English.
 You might wonder how I pulled off the ‘broken’ English with this short of words but I emphasised the word “HAPPY” with my order as you will not see anything like it on the menu.
-Imagine me looking like an idiot while saying haaappeeeee peeeeettttssssaaaa.

 “Is this your first time?” the server asked.
 I didn’t understand what her question was all about.
 First time with what?

 Great!
 They have these levels of highness in their pizzas too.
 You know, how Thailand’s levels of spiciness are.
 “We want to be happy so we’ll take the strongest one,” my friend, who happened to be celebrating her birthday that day ordered.

 Alright, if it’s your first time, you have to order the flavour first (Margherita, pepperoni, whatever you please) and say the magic word.

 And then we wait… and wait… and wait.

 My favourite part of my travels is being able to taste beers from all over the world but I am still looking forward to the indigenous pizza topped with oregano/basil like particles that is known to be weed.

 However, I am supporting medical marijuana as it has proven to cure illnesses all over the world.
 I was also inspired to travel and taste marijuana infused food through the Vice’s famous Youtube show who visits restaurants that put marijuana in their food.

 As I ate more, I have observed that the level goes higher and higher but I would like to point that (1) I just came from a long flight: Manila-Kuala Lumpur-Siem Reap and was really tired; (2) I was already anticipating that I will get high.

 They ordered their happy pizza, finished them in a heartbeat and all of us decided to be friends and went to the famous Pub Street.
 High like never before, we continued to drink more Angkor beers while dancing to the 90’s hip hop beat at the Temple and Angkor Whatttt???? — 2 popular bars in Pub Street.

 It was called Happy Herb Pizza and man, I didn’t feel a thing.
 It was just like any ordinary pizza.
 My reaction from last night were probably stronger because of the long flight (or that I don’t smoke pot regularly) but I don’t know the effects of this pizza to every individual.